 - 1 pinch Sea salt and black pepper

-- Put the potatoes in a large bowl and add the oil, salt, pepper and garlic and mix well.
+- Put the potatoes in a large bowl and add 2 tablespoon Olive oil, 1 pinch Sea salt and black pepper and 2 tablespoon Garlic granules and mix well.

 - Lightly grease a baking tray and add the wedges, making sure there is enough space between them to allow air to circulate and make them crispy.